noheltcj/RxCommon/README.md

   Disposables.create {
     /*
-     * This block is called when this observable has delivered its final notification.
+     * This block is called when this cold observable loses all of its observers or
-     * Cleanup any open resources because this cold observable's emitter has been disposed.
+     * a notification is received.
+Use this to clean up any open connections, etc.
      */
   }
 }).flatMap { happyText ->